 How to think about ya vs todavía

-As I mentioned in the previous section, ya and todavía could be the translated from a number of words in English (still, already, yet, now, not yet, no longer etc.).
+As I mentioned in the previous section, we can translate ya and todavía from a number of words in English (still, already, yet, now, not yet, no longer etc.).

 In general, I recommend you avoid trying to link ya and todavía to any English words.

 For example, avoid thinking “ya = yet” or “todavía = still” because these definitions can be completely reversed in certain situations.
 Note the following examples:

 Español: ¿Todavía no estás listo?

 English: She is still not here.

 Español: Ella todavía no está aquí.

 As you can see, translating these words directly can be problematic.

 Instead, notice how ya and todavía swap as the sentences go from positive to negative.
 This is the first step to learning these words well.